capitalone/DataProfiler/docs/source/graphs.rst

 We can plot some of our data as seaborn histogram plots.
 Below will demonstrate how to do so and provide examples.

+The following plots are currently available to work directly with your profilers:

+ * histogram (numeric columns only)

+Below shows how to do so with examples.

 What we need to import
 ~~~~~~~~~~~
 .. code-block:: python